lordnik22/org-shoplist/README.md

 (require 'org-shoplist)
 ```
 ### Your first Shoplist ###
-- Create a new file or use an existing one
+- Create a new file or use one of your `org-agenda-files`
 - Add a recipe (See [Recipes](#Recipes) for some examples)
 - Mark your recipe (org-headers) for buying with `org-shoplist-keyword`
 - Press `M-x org-shoplist ENT`